AxiansITSecurity/Restsh/docs/index.rst

 -------------

 #.
 Refer to :doc:`First Steps </FirstSteps/index>` for installation and initial configuration.
 #.
-Read the usage information and play with the :doc:`general examples </restsh/Examples>` of the :doc:`modules </restsh/modules/index>` of your choice.
+Explore Restsh by interacting on the command line with the REST-API's.
+#.
+Test the :doc:`examples </restsh/Examples>` and look through the :doc:`module usage information </restsh/modules/index>`.
 #.
 Read the :doc:`tutorials </Tutorials/index>` for advanced topics.

 .. note::